 Our impact on society

 Impact measurements are used to calculate the extent to which our activities affect society.
 We can see whether we have achieved our goals and what our contribution to the global SDGs is.
 This enables us to take better decisions on projects and activities.
-By being transparent about how these calculations are made and reporting on the results, we want to actively involve our stakeholders in our development, the contribution we make to the SDGs, the choices we make regarding the SDGs we want to contribute to and our value creation in a broad sense.
+By being transparent about our calculations and measured results, we want to actively involve our stakeholders in our development, the contribution we make to the SDGs, the choices we make regarding the SDGs we want to contribute to and our value creation in a broad sense.

 Our impact model